mwangdakota/pages-uswds-jekyll/pages/fastlane/form-prep-3.md

 **Biographical sketches or resumes for all individuals described as senior personnel are required.**

-**You must upload the biographical sketches template provided by NSF.
-(Effective June 1, 2020, FastLane will not allow you to submit your proposal without the NSF-approved biographical sketch document).
-You can elect to add your senior personnel into the template OR to put “NA” in each section of the template and upload the resumes of senior personnel as supplementary documents.**
+<span style="font-weight:bold; color:red;">You must upload the biographical sketches template provided by NSF.
+(Effective Oct.
+1, 2020, FastLane will not allow you to submit your proposal without the NSF-approved biographical sketch document).
+You can elect to add your senior personnel into the template OR to put “NA” in each section of the template and upload the resumes of senior personnel as supplementary documents.</span>

 Senior personnel are individuals with critical expertise who will be working on the project and are employed at the proposing company or at a subaward institution.
 Bio sketches are not to exceed two pages per person and should address the requirements in the solicitation.